 Most comments I receive from passers-by imply this is a "fool's errand" or impossible objective.
 No so.
 By myself, I have cleared all the red areas on west side of the map below.
-With help, we could completely finish (the white outstanding areas) the wild, west half of the park.
+With help, we could completely finish the wild, west half of the park.
 The claims that clearing ivy "requires years of maintenance and replanting with native species" is garbage.
 Native plants spring up within months, and careful, complete pulling does a permanent job.
 A quick walk through to find the last remaining pieces a year later is the only follow-up needed.

 Choose your site

 To get the greatest 'bang for your buck' start with the cleanest areas - pick individual spots that will sanitize large areas.
 This concept is like the doctor whose patient has lung cancer - one lung completely black, but the other with only a small, but growing spot of cancer.
 He has only one chance to operate, so he chooses to clean the one spot and save that lung.
 Removing the equivalent area of the black lung would do nothing to save the man's life.